RyanJarv/cdn-proxy/README.md

 You can work around this limitation if you have an enterprise CloudFlare account.
 This however is not handled by cdn-proxy currently, but you can configure this manually using a transform rule in your zone configuration.
 If you want to see support for this added to cdn-proxy let us know in a GitHub issue.

+A second limitation is you can not fully control the X-Forwarded-For header in the request to the origin.
+CloudFlare treats this as a protected header.

 ## cdn-scanner